 Colour Theory.
 CAROL MAVOR - Home.
 Fred Herzog.
 Tony Ray-Jones.
 Kodachrome.
 The stories behind Juergen Teller's best shots.
 Elliott Erwitt, Coloring Outside the Lines.
 Early Colour.
 HELMUT NEWTON: “COLOR” ANTOINE D’AGATA.
 Wim Wenders.
 The Execution of Lady Jane Grey.
 Lady Jane Grey was Queen of England for just 9 days until she was driven from the throne and sent to the Tower of London to be executed.

 The photos made such an impression on the Führer that Hitler famously declared, upon first seeing Jaeger’s work: “The future belongs to color photography.”
 Home : I BARELY REMEMBER _____________ Joel Meyerowitz Black and White in Color.
 From his street photography in New York to his soft seascapes on Cape Cod, Joel Meyerowitz’s pioneering work has been crucial to the acceptance of color photography among curators and collectors.

-One of the earliest formal explorations of color theory came from an unlikely source — the German poet, artist, and politician Johann Wolfgang von Goethe, who in 1810 published Theory of Colours (public library; public domain), his treatise on the nature, function, and psychology of colors.
+One of the earliest formal explorations of color theory came from an unlikely source — the German poet, artist, and politician Johann Wolfgang von Goethe, who in 1810 published Theory of Colors (public library; public domain), his treatise on the nature, function, and psychology of colors.
 Though the work was dismissed by a large portion of the scientific community, it remained of intense interest to a cohort of prominent philosophers and physicists, including Arthur Schopenhauer, Kurt Gödel, and Ludwig Wittgenstein.
 One of Goethe’s most radical points was a refutation of Newton’s ideas about the color spectrum, suggesting instead that darkness is an active ingredient rather than the mere passive absence of light.
 YELLOWThis is the color nearest the light.
 It appears on the slightest mitigation of light, whether by semi-transparent mediums or faint reflection from white surfaces.
 Before and After D-Day: Rare Color Photos From England and France, 1944.